deanturpin/dft/wav/bamboo_drone.md

 Peaks at: 72, 143, 215, 286 and 357 Hz.

 A cheap bamboo didge with a Sugru mouthpiece.
-Fundamental of 72 Hz, slightly flat of D2, with a full compliment of harmonics across the whole tested frequency range.
-Not a refined sound and quite hard to play but very responsive.
+Fundamental of 72 Hz, slightly flat of D2, with a full compliment of harmonics across the whole frequency range.
+Not a refined sound and quite difficult to play but very responsive.

 ```
 73.42	D2